Compare Travel Loyalty Programs: Aeroplan vs. Air Miles vs. Avion (RBC Rewards)

 An important note about an Air Mile’s value is that the program has been split into two different streams—Air Miles Cash and Air Miles Dream.
 Air Miles Dream has cardholders saving up their points to redeem for trips and other rewards, while Air Miles cash allows you to cash in your points instantly when you buy goods and services directly from select merchants.
 These two pools of Miles do not mix.
 Air Miles Cash have a specific value of $0.105, while the values for Air Miles Dream are reflected above.

-As for Avion (RBC Rewards), these points also have two different values, but its value system is the least convoluted and the most straightforward of the three.
-If you’re redeeming for all merchandise rewards, each point is worth $0.01.
-However, if you are an Avion cardholder redeeming a flight early or last minute, its value is determined by the RBC Air Travel Redemption Schedule, which divides the world into six regions:
+As for Avion (RBC Rewards), these points also have varying values, but its value system is the least convoluted and the most straightforward of the three.
+If you’re an Avion cardholder you can get the best value for your points by redeeming them via the RBC Air Travel Redemption Schedule, which divides the world into six regions: